 Various measures need to be taken at the end of an accounting period.
 Adjustments to income statements and balance sheet accounts are of utmost importance.
-Although automated accounting systems take care of many processes, businesses need to understand exactly what happens financially at the end of an accounting period.
-While most tasks might be automated, there are always certain aspects that require manual attention.
-Here are certain vital elements that every business must look after at the time of closing.
+Although automated accounting systems take care of many processes, businesses must understand what happens financially at the end of an accounting period.
+While most tasks might be automated, certain aspects always require manual attention.
+Here are certain vital elements that every business must look after when closing.
+ADP.
+Payroll – HR – Benefits

 Temporary Accounts – Income Statement

-All revenues and expenses that have occurred in the period must be accounted for within that same period and should not be left to be included later.
-Both the revenues and expenses are recorded in the same period as defined by the matching principle because, otherwise, your closing income statement would contain anomalies.
-Ask your vendors to provide you with work in progress figures so that you can include them in the income statement.
-All accounts will be closed at the end of the accounting period, giving them the name temporary accounts.
+All revenues and expenses in the period must be accounted for within that same period and should not be left to be included later.
+The revenues and expenses are recorded in the same period as defined by the matching principle because your closing income statement would otherwise contain anomalies.
+Ask your vendors to provide you with work-in-progress figures so that you can include them in the income statement.
+All accounts will be closed at the end of the accounting period, giving them the name of temporary accounts.

-Knowing how much money you spent to make what you earned will help you make strategic decisions in the future.
-You will quickly know if you need to cut the costs to lower the expenses or increase the price to bulk up revenue.
-Whatever the case may be, closing temporary accounts is critical for your business operations.
+Knowing how much money you spend to make what you earn will help you make strategic decisions in the future.
+You will quickly see if you need to cut the costs to lower the expenses or increase the price to bulk up revenue.
+Whatever the case, closing temporary accounts is critical for your business operations.

 Permanent Accounts – Balance Sheet